cch5ng/rss-read-aloud-meteor-react/README.md

 * meteor add http
 * meteor add mrt:cheerio
 * meteor add ecwyne:voice-elements

+## Known Issues
+* Audio playback is only working intermittently and is not reliable.

 ## Caveat
 * Audio playback is only supported on Chrome currently.